TheEgghead27/Eggbot/PRIVACY.md

 Mainly for debugging purposes, this setting will log the message author and content (text and attachments).

 ### Direct Messages to an active instance of the bot
-The bot can log direct messages to itself in order to allow for manual managing and viewing of the private messages sent to the bot.
+The bot can log direct messages to itself, allowing for viewing of any private messages sent to the bot.
 ### Locked Command Usage
 If a command locked to Eggbot Administrators is used, the terminal will log the username and identifier of the invoker.

 ### Deleted Messages
-The bot can log deleted message IDs, the ID of the channel the message originated from, and, if cached, the message content (text and attachments).
+The bot can log deleted message IDs, the channel ID the message originated from, and, if cached, the message content (text and attachments).
-This is intended to be used in personal server administration, in order to preserve information that would be inaccessible otherwise.
+This is used for moderation of deleted messages.

 #### Using the e!settings command, you can check the state of these settings.

 ### Emoji Names
 If an Eggbot Administrator uses the "print_emoji" command, the raw emoji text will be printed to the terminal.

-#### Note: We reserve the right to revise this privacy policy without notice, as needed.
+##### Note: We reserve the right to revise this privacy policy without notice, as needed.